steno-aarhus/ukbAid/README.md

 order to do that, you need to give GitHub a password to do that.
-In the past, you could use your same password connected to your GitHub account, but the problem with this method is that your password gets sent over the Internet many times, which increases the risk for someone maliciously obtaining your password.
+In the past, you could use your same password connected to your GitHub account, but the problem with this method is that your password gets sent over the Internet many times, which increases the risk that someone will maliciously obtain your password.
 So instead, we use a temporary, restricted-access token that we can easily create and delete.
-This token only has limited access to your account, so it is safer to send over the Internet.
+This token only has limited access to your account, so it is safer to send over the Internet, and it can be very easy to delete without affecting your account.

 After you’ve done this, run the next function.
-If you are new to Git and GitHub, we strongly recommend starting your first project as private, in case you accidentally add files you aren’t supposed.
-And it will also help get you feeling comfortable with using Git and GitHub.
+If you are new to Git and GitHub, we strongly recommend starting your first project as private, in case you accidentally add files you aren’t supposed to.
+It will also help get you feeling comfortable with using Git and GitHub.
 After you’ve done this, run the next function: